About the Fishery

 Anything that works with room for heaps of backing.
 No big deal on the Tongariro - the most forgiving of all trout rivers.

 Most anglers prefer a weight higher than the rod.
-Traces - usual mixture of 6 pound to 10 pound fluro or 1X to 4X although most locals manage with just the cheapest maxima 6 lb. or 8 lb. or perhaps 10 lb. for wet lines.
+Traces - usual mixture of 8 to 10 pound fluro or 1X to 4X although most locals manage with just the cheapest maxima - 8 lb. or perhaps 10 lb. for wet lines.
 Tapered leaders may be an advantage for summer dry fly action during the cicada season but many get away with just one weight of maxima to the weighted nymph and perhaps a lighter weight to the point fly.
 Maximum of three flies are allowed.

 Bring the lot.
 One misunderstood aspect is that on the Tongariro River you are not fishing for river trout.
 These are lake trout returning to the river to spawn.
 Therefore they are not 'educated' like clever river trout having spent all their adult life chasing smelt (whitebait) around the lake and the new river environment is quite foreign to them.
 The main different characteristic of Tongariro anglers may be the heavy 'bombs' or tungsten weighted nymphs they 'throw' rather than gracefully cast.
 In most pools during winter runs if your fly is not on or close to the river bed you will not intercept with the trout hugging the bottom.